 Option Description Can enter config mode Enables switching from runtime to configuration mode.
 Normally used for maintenance.
-Can manage other users Gives super user privileges at run time to manage the select groups.
-Allows adding, deleting and modifying users' permissions.

-Option Description Can load factory settings Restores factory settings.
+Can manage other users Gives superuser privileges at run time.
+Allows adding, deleting and modifying permissions.
+Can load factory settings Restores factory settings.
 Can zoom Enables zoom in/out in context menu at run time Can see log Allows user to see logs at run time Can create backup Allows user to backup project.
 Number of users allowed to login Maximum number of users that can be connected to the HMI Runtime at the same time.
 Default is 3.